Operation of calculations

 .

-For CPU-intensive processes, you need to set the lowest priority to +19, for example with the command
+For CPU-intensive processes, you should set them to the lowest priority +19, for example, by using

 nice